intermine/im-docs/docs/get-started/tutorial/webapp.rst

 Ask us!
 	A quick email to the dev :doc:`/support/mailing-list` usually proves to be quite helpful too.

-Show all properties
+.. topic:: Show all properties
-^^^^^^^^^^^^^^^^^^^^^^

 	You can also see and edit the values of every property set for your mine.

 	1. Log in as the superuser for your mine.
 (See :doc:`/webapp/admin/index` for details on how to do this.)
 	2. Change the last part of the URL in your browser to be `showProperties.do`, e.g. http://localhost:8080/malaria/showProperties.do

-This lists of all properties in all configuration files that are used in your webapp.
+	This lists of all properties that are used in your webapp.
+You can update the values for each property and instantly see how the webapp is changed, without worrying about breaking anything.
+(The changes only last for that session, to permanently change a value you'll need to update the appropriate config file.)

 Keyword Search
 ~~~~~~~~~~~~~~~~~~~~~

-InterMine's keyword search is a powerful Lucene-based search created at build-time.
+InterMine's keyword search uses a comprehensive Lucene-based index created at build-time.
 Every field in the database is indexed unless you configure a table or column to be skipped.
-See :doc:`/webapp/keyword-search/index` for details on how to configure the keyword search index and results.
-You can also configure facets / categories to help your users mine the data.
+See :doc:`/webapp/keyword-search/index` for details on how to configure the keyword search.
+You can also configure facets / categories to help your users mine the search results.

 When the first search is executed after a webapp is released, the index is retrieved from the database, written to temp files and loaded into memory.
 This can take up to a minute.
 (Our release scripts include a command to run this search so that the index is ready.)